themanyone/whisper_dictation/README.md

 - Communicates with OpenAI `ChatGPT`,
 - Turns text to speech, with `mimic3`

-It's vaguely reminiscent of...a "Star Trek" computer.

-Offline Dictation - Translation - Voice keyboard - Chat assistant for Linux powered by [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax).

 Get it from https://github.com/themanyone/whisper_dictation.git

-Most voice keyboards send audio files to remote servers for decoding.
+Most voice keyboards and chat bots send audio files to remote servers for decoding.
 This script keeps communications confidential, using modern graphics hardware.
-If your system is powerful enough to run language models, you can chat with them locally too.
+If your system is powerful enough to run language models, you can chat locally too.
+Run a powerful virtual assistant that is completely offline.

+Dictation.
+Start speaking and whatever you say will be typed out into the current window.

+The bot also responds to commands.

 For example, say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
 After a brief pause, a reply is typed out from `ChatGPT`.
 A voice, `mimic3` says, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 Say, "Computer, launch a terminal".
 A terminal window pops up.
-You get the idea.

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
 [Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) is a cached version that runs much faster, even on old laptops.
 We record audio in the background while whisper-jax recognizes previously-spoken dictation and commands.
-The tradeoff with running Whisper-jax continuously is that a large chunk of video RAM stays reserved until shutting down this application by saying "Stop listening."
+The tradeoff with running Whisper-jax continuously is that 1-2Gb of video RAM stays reserved until shutting down this application by saying "Stop listening."
 Or by pressing `CTRL` - `C`.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.

 For a much-slower, dictation-only script, that unloads itself when not speaking, try my [voice_typing project](https://github.com/themanyone/voice_typing), which uses the bash shell to separately record and load up whisper only when spoken to.
 Or try my older, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses Pocketsphinx, but is very light on resources.